About Housing Benefit

 Housing Benefit fraud is investigated by the Department for Work and Pensions.

-You can report suspected Housing Benefit fraud in three ways:
+You can report suspected Housing Benefit fraud in two ways:

 Contact the National Benefit Fraud Hotline on 0800 854 440.
 Your call is free and confidential you do not have to give your name and address.
 Lines are open Monday to Friday 8.00am to 6.00pm.